 Outliers and exclusions.

-Following data collection, we categorized values more extreme than 3 standard deviations around the mean as outliers (Leys et al., 2019).
-Outliers were classified as either error outliers or other outliers (Leys et al., 2019).
-For error outliers, outliers due to wrong data entry, we checked the raw data to see if corrections could made.
-[Explanations will be provided if outliers are removed.]
 Our generalized exclusion criteria are detailed in the “exclusion criteria” subsection of supplementary materials.
+Note that the original article did not report any criteria or operations for exclusions.
+Therefore, there is a possibility that the exclusion process will constitute a deviation from the original study.
+However, most of the exclusion criteria we employed were to make the sample more comparable to the original sample and ensure data quality, which makes it unlikely to be a consequential deviation.

 Confirmatory analyses.

 In the original study, the authors did not report the correlations between explicit emotions measures and the corresponding emotion-related reactions in Study 1.
 Although similar analyses were done in Study 4 of the original article, the measures were different.
-Therefore, we first ran and report the Pearson correlations between explicit shame and shame-related reactions as well as the correlations between explicit guilt and guilt-related reactions to establish the validities of the measures.
+Therefore, after performing internal consistency analyses (i.e., Cronbach’s Alpha) following the original study, we first ran and reported the Pearson correlations between explicit shame and shame-related reactions as well as the correlations between explicit guilt and guilt-related reactions to establish the validities of the measures.

 In addition, considering that in this replication we created a scenario on our own, to ensure it is justified to collapse the three scenarios in the following reporting, we first ran 3 (Publicity: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) × 3 (Scenario: cheating vs. steal vs. disobey) between-subject ANOVAs for all the dependent variables to rule out that there were significant interaction effects between Scenario and Public exposure/ Moral belief.
 The results showed that Scenario did not interact with other experimental manipulations.
 Therefore, we ran and reported the following two-way between-subject ANOVAs and three-way mixed ANOVAs (see below).

 [This paragraph is written as if there is no interaction.
 If there are interactions between Scenario and other experimental manipulations, we will revise the report and report the effects for each scenario in the manuscript]